 What Happens if Knee Joint Gets Damaged?

 Subsequently joint fails to glide normally during locomotion.
-Debris from the bone surface in a degenerate joint can cause excessive fluid production in the joint leading to pain and swelling.
+Debris from the bone surface in a degenerate joint can cause excessive fluid production in the joint leading to pain and swelling in the knee.
 Change in normal biomechanics of joint leads to instability.
 The body tries to control this “instability” by tightening the ligaments and producing excess bone but not so successfully.

 Pain and stiffness in knee joint herald the onset of arthritis.
 People find it hard to get up from sitting posture and climb stairs.
 The normal walking distance also reduces in due course.
 These patients need support to stand and walk.
 Pain can be in the front of the knee, inside of the knee, back of the knee and diffusely all around.
 Knee movements are associated with crepitus.
 Sleep can get disturbed due to the pain.